 DAY 5: Walking from Arzúa to O Pedrouzo (20km, 5.30hr)

-Today the group will get picked up at the hotel in Santiago and travel back to Arzúa, to continue the Camino walk to Pedrouzo.
+Today the group will check out of the hotel in Lugo and be picked up after breakfast to continue the Camino walk from Arzúa to Pedrouzo.
 Today’s stage is a very manageable, comfortable stretch of approximately 20kms.